Hensel's lemma for the norm principle for spinor groups: Gille's, Knebusch's, and Scharlau's norm principles

-The next theorem is related to the hyperbolicity of skew-hermitian forms over skew fields and over the function fields of their Severi-Brauer varieties.
+The next theorem is related to the hyperbolicity of skew-hermitian forms over central division algebras and over the function fields of their Severi-Brauer varieties.
 Theorem \ref{4} will be used to generalize Scharlau's norm principle (see Theorem \ref{5}).

-\begin{thm} Let $(D, \sigma)$ be a skew field with symplectic involution and $h$ a skew-hermitian form over $(D, \sigma)$.
+\begin{thm} Let $(D, \sigma)$ be a central division algebra with symplectic involution and $h$ a skew-hermitian form over $(D, \sigma)$.
 Let $E$ be the function field of $SB(D)$ (the Severi-Brauer variety over $D$).
 If $h$ is hyperbolic over $D_E$, then it is hyperbolic over $D$.

 \begin{proof} See \cite[Theorem~1.1]{11}. \end{proof} \end{thm}